Own-Data-Privateer/hoardy-adb/README.md

 - convert Android Backup files into TAR files (which you can then unpack with standard `tar`),
 - convert TAR files into Android Backup files (though, see the documentation for `abarms wrap` below explaining why you should be careful about doing that),
 - split Android Backup files into smaller by-app backups (each of which you can then give to `adb restore` to restore that one app, or just file-level de-duplicate them between different backups),
-- merge those back into full-system backups like those produced by `adb backup`,
+- merge those small by-app backups back into full-system backups like those produced by `adb backup`,
 - and other similar things.

 Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.